ModanwalPriti06/REACT-NOTES/README.md

 - ✅ Used for UI rendering only.

 ## LifeCycle  Method
-- A component's lifecycle has three main phases: Mounting Phase, Updating Phase, and Unmounting Phase.
+- A component's lifecycle has three main phases: Mounting Phase, Updating Phase, and Unmounting Phase and Error Handling Phase.
 - The Mounting Phase begins when a component is first created and inserted into the DOM.
 The Updating Phase occurs when a component's state or props change.
 And the Unmounting Phase occurs when a component is removed from the DOM.

 ### Mounting Phase: